Kent School District: Students at Kentridge High School vs. Kent School District

 In April 2003, students at Kentridge High School south of Seattle filed a lawsuit against their school after being blocked from starting a Bible club.
 The students say their First Amendment rights had been violated by the school district.

 September 2002, the United States Court of Appeals for the Ninth Circuit confirmed that Bible clubs are allowed to seek ASB sponsorship as any other club may lawfully do, be it Chess club or Muslim club.
 The court made this decision on the basis that it was a government exclusion of beliefs when the Bethel School District in Spanaway, Washington denied students the option of peacefully organizing outside of school hours a few years ago.

-Washington State Labor Board vs. Kent School District

-In August 2005, the Washington State Labor Board filed suit against the Kent School District for violating labor laws by using special needs children as "slave labor" building IKEA furniture for school employees and their friends and family.

-The case was decided in favor of the labor board and an injunction was ordered preventing the school district from having special needs children from performing any activities related to the lawsuit.
-It is currently pending appeal with the 9th Circuit Court of Appeals.

-Teacher Strike
+Teacher strike

 On August 26, 2009, teachers in the school district went on strike, for reasons including teacher and student rights and less meetings so teachers can spend more time helping their students.
 Out of 1,700 teachers, 1,500, 86%, agreed on a strike, while 14% did not.

+Lockdowns at schools

+The schools in the district has been on lockdown multiple times, in 2024 and 2025.
+Some reasons involve security threats, reports of weapons, intruder, and external threats near the school.
+Below this is a list of lockdowns that happened between those 2 specific years.